sourc3code/Getting-and-Cleaning-Data/README.md

 #step3 function
 ##Appropriately labels the data set with descriptive variable names.
-uses the features variable to get all the desc of cols with mean() or std() in it and combines it with a list containing "Subject","Activity".
+Uses the features variable to get all the desc of cols with mean() or std() in it and combines it with a list containing "Subject","Activity".
 This combined list is assigned to the cols of the merged dataset

 #step4 function
 ##Uses descriptive activity names to name the activities in the data set
-replaces the Activity column in the data frame with the corresponding text read from activity_labels.txt
+Replaces the Activity column in the data frame with the corresponding text read from activity_labels.txt

 #step5 function